dankovacek/bcub/setup_scripts/README.md

 ### Create database tables for basin geometry

-Run the `create_database.py` script to create the tables and populate the database.
+Run the `build_database.py` script to create the tables and populate the database.
 The schema should be automatically created from the parquet file created from executing the `derive_basins.py` script.
-The `create_database` script will create the attributes table in the `basins` database you created and populate it with geometry and basic metadata.
+The `build_database` script will create the attributes table in the `basins` database you created and populate it with geometry and basic metadata.

 ### Extend the Database

-The `extend_postgis_database.py` script will add the remaining attributes.
-The `extend_postgis_database.py` script will take a while to run, so it is recommended to run it in a `tmux` or `screen` session.
+The `extend_database.py` script will add the remaining attributes.
+The `extend_database.py` script will take a while to run, so it is recommended to run it in a `tmux` or `screen` session.
 With PostGIS we can create raster tables which can be then used in conjunction with the polygons to derive the same set of attributes as generated in using the direct attribute extraction method.

 Additional Notes
 ----------------

 ### List columns in a database table

-Once the `create_database` script has been executed successfully:
+Once the `build_database` script has been executed successfully:
 &gt;`\d basins_schema.basin_attributes`

 Create raster table